Getting Started

 Yes!
 Our Kaiser Permanente policy covers both travel and lodging expenses (subject to IRS guidelines) for members who live in states where access to care has been limited or outlawed and where they must travel more than 50 miles to seek care in another state.
 Examples of eligible expenses can include gas, hotels, and airfare.

-If you have specific coverage questions, please reach out to Health Advocate or contact Kaiser Permanente Member Services at:
+If you have specific coverage questions, please reach out to Health Advocate or contact Kaiser Permanente Member Services using the contacts listed above.

 How are abortion services covered on my plan?

-When it comes to what’s covered for Justworks members under our master insurance policy with Kaiser, they provide the full range of comprehensive integrated women’s health services, including prenatal, maternity, family planning, contraception, and pregnancy termination services.
+When it comes to what’s covered for Justworks members under our Large Group and the Open Market insurance policy with Kaiser, they provide the full range of comprehensive integrated women’s health services, including prenatal, maternity, family planning, contraception, and pregnancy termination services.

 In general, what is covered by the policy doesn't dictate what services providers can or are willing to perform or provide.
-Any members with related questions are encouraged to contact the insurance carrier directly via Kaiser Permanente Member Services: 800-464-4000
+Any members with related questions are encouraged to contact Kaiser Permanente Member Services or Health Advocate (contact information provided above).

 How can I best reach Kaiser Permanente?

-You can reach out to Kaiser Permanente Member Services via the following channels if you are currently a member:
+You can reach out to Kaiser Permanente Member Services via phone, email, chat, and in some locations even in person at a Kaiser Permanente facility.

-You may also contact Member Services, 24 hours a day, 7 days a week at:
+You may contact Member Services, 24 hours a day, 7 days a week at:

 Common Terms